adamhenson/s3-image-uploader/README.md

 > A Node.js module for resizing, and uploading files to Amazon S3 with capability to track progress using websockets.
 >
-> This module was created to use with little setup and customization as it's merely a wrapper of the [AWS SDK](http://aws.amazon.com/sdk-for-node-js/) and [gm](https://github.com/aheckmann/gm).
+> This module was created to use with little setup and customization as it's simply a wrapper of [AWS SDK](http://aws.amazon.com/sdk-for-node-js/) and [gm](https://github.com/aheckmann/gm).
 This module also utilizes [Websockets](https://github.com/einaros/ws), which can be optionally enabled to allow the server to send the client messages such as file upload completion and upload progress.

 ## Installation